Asymmetric space-dependent systems: Partial stabilization through the addition of noise and exact solutions for the corresponding nonlinear Langevin equations: Introduction

 \section{Introduction}

-The diversity of responses to external stimuli is one of the key factors generating the behavioral richness common to many natural phenomena \cite{nakamura-1997,page-2011}.
+The great assortment of responses to external stimuli is one of the key factors generating the behavioral diversity common to many natural phenomena \cite{nakamura-1997,page-2011}.
 For instance, this can give rise to the emergence of complexity and spatial-temporal patterns in a broad range of processes \cite{rand-1994,rand-1995}, even if they are restricted to certain constraints (say, having to follow a gradient flow) as in the evolution of coarsening systems \cite{cugliandolo-2015,mayer-2004}.

 There are distinct features allowing for such variety of evolution trends (for a review see, e.g., \cite{stankovski-2017}).
 But certainly, spatial heterogeneities and/or asymmetries are among the most ubiquitous ones \cite{agafonov-2005,cumming-2011,lowery-2018,edri-2020}.
-Indeed, effects like spatial-temporal oscillations \cite{krause-2018}, resonances \cite{edri-2020-physicad} and strong dispersion \cite{sun-2021} can all be triggered by inhomogeneous environments.
-This is particularly true in biologically-related problems where space-dependent coefficients may greatly influence the variability of population genetics \cite{kimura,magin,kwok4} and growth \cite{calisto2,popul,kwok3,richa,saka,goel,roman,gomp}, the type of diffusion across membranes \cite{sen}, and the onset of anomalous mobility \cite{wu}, just to cite a few situations.
+Actually, effects like spatial-temporal oscillations \cite{krause-2018}, resonances \cite{edri-2020-physicad} and strong dispersion \cite{sun-2021} can all be triggered by inhomogeneous environments.
+This is particularly true in biologically-related problems where space-dependent coefficients may greatly influence the variability of population genetics \cite{kimura,magin,kwok4} and growth \cite{calisto2,popul,kwok3,richa,saka,goel,roman,gomp}, the type of diffusion across membranes \cite{sen}, and the onset of anomalous mobility \cite{wu}, just to cite a few examples.
 It is also needless to emphasize that landscape profile changes are fundamental to understand large and strongly correlated systems, as in ecology \cite{rand-1995,cumming-2011,lowery-2018}.